esirotkina/main/index.md

 Hi!
 I am a political scientist who uses computational methods and experiments to study political behavior in autocracies and the US.
 My major region of specialisation is Post-Soviet space.

-My research mainly focuses on one or more of the following fields:
+My research mainly focuses on one or several of the following fields:

  - [x] Computational Political Behavior (`CPB`)
 - [x]  Political Communication (`PC`)